awsdocs/amazon-sqs-developer-guide/doc_source/logging-using-cloudtrail.md

 ### SetQueueAttributes<a name="set-queue-attributes"></a>

-The following example shows a CloudTrail log entry for SetQueueAttributes:
+The following example shows a CloudTrail log entry for `SetQueueAttributes`:

 ```
 {